-- When IP telephony is deployed in an enterprise network, it is recommended to isolate the Voice over IP (VoIP) network traffic from other data traffic.
+When IP telephony is deployed in an enterprise network, it is recommended to isolate the Voice over IP (VoIP) network traffic from other data traffic.
 Traffic isolation helps prevent excessive packet delays, packet loss, and jitter, which results in higher voice quality.
-This is best achieved by assigning all VoIP traffic to a single VLAN. - VoIP traffic can be detected on switch ports by using the source MAC address of packets, or by using LLDP (IEEE 802.1AB) to discover connected VoIP devices.
-When VoIP traffic is detected on a configured port, the switch automatically assigns the port as a tagged member of the Voice VLAN. - Only one Voice VLAN is supported and it must already be created on the switch before it can be specified as the Voice VLAN. - The Voice VLAN ID cannot be modified when the global auto-detection status is enabled (see the switchport voice vlan command.
+This is best achieved by assigning all VoIP traffic to a single VLAN.

+- VoIP traffic can be detected on switch ports by using the source MAC address of packets, or by using LLDP (IEEE 802.1AB) to discover connected VoIP devices.
+When VoIP traffic is detected on a configured port, the switch automatically assigns the port as a tagged member of the Voice VLAN. - Only one Voice VLAN is supported and it must already be created on the switch before it can be specified as the Voice VLAN. - ◆ The Voice VLAN ID cannot be modified when the global auto-detection status is enabled (see the switchport voice vlan command.

-The following example enables VoIP traffic detection and specifies the Voice VLAN voice vlan aging This command sets the Voice VLAN ID time out.
-Use the no form to restore the default.
+The following example enables VoIP traffic detection and specifies the Voice VLAN ID as 1234.